-The Company's quarterly operating results may fluctuate significantly and could fail to meet the expectations of securities analysts and investors because of various factors, including, but not limited to: the timing of restaurant openings and closures; variations in system sales; fluctuations in commodity and supply costs; variations in general economic conditions; changes in the collectability of amounts receivable; the continued impacts of the COVID-19 pandemic; and litigation, settlement costs and related legal expenses.
+The Company's quarterly operating results may fluctuate significantly and could fail to meet the expectations of securities analysts and investors because of various factors, including, but not limited to: the timing of restaurant openings and closures; variations in system sales; fluctuations in commodity and supply costs; variations in general economic conditions; changes in the collectability of amounts receivable; pandemics; and litigation, settlement costs and related legal expenses.
 Seasonal factors and the timing of holidays can also cause the Company's operating results to fluctuate from quarter to quarter.